Lonlysoft/Funky_Pack/README.md

 it's just important because you need the NPCs to look like they have an actual life inside the game and also handle that to make the game run without problems

 current changelog:

-dialogs.js re-added. the dialog data is now quite better than the first version.
+- ```dialogs.js``` re-added. the dialog data is now quite better than the first version.
 I now need to do all the NPCs variations aswell their option system that can change relationship levels.

-Item and its collisions updated.
+- Items and its collisions updated.
 Now the player can stand on top of the items, and also collect and put them in their inventory.
 The next step is make them acessible and usable in the Character Menu.
 - Issues with pages' lexical erros is resolved.
 Now remote playability is possible
 - Issues involving imagery are now resolved
 - Dynny's spriteshhet updated, but unfortunately still with incomplete animations.
 Sorry, but the old one had some major issues and it was bugging me the fact that he hadn't a tail.